 Source: *U.S. Bureau of Labor Statistics

 The U.S. Bureau of Labor Statistics (BLS) groups forensic medical examiners in its category for compliance officers.
-The BLS reported the May 2013 median annual salary for this group as $64,340.
-Job opportunities for compliance officers, including forensic medical examiners, were expected to be slower than average at 5% from 2012-2022 (www.bls.gov).
+The BLS reported the May 2018 median annual salary for this group as $68,860.
+Job opportunities for compliance officers, including forensic medical examiners, were expected to be as fast as the average at 6% from 2018-2028.

 Forensic medical examiners are doctors who determine the identity of a deceased person, as well as the time and cause of death.
 Through extensive formal training, examiners are able to gather information - such as data from toxicology reports, past medical records, evidence from police reports, and results from lab tests - to piece together the cause of death and prepare a formal report of the autopsy's findings.